-But the teen years can be an ideal time to help your children establish credit.
+But the teen years can be an ideal time to help your children build credit.
 While they live with you, you’ll have an easier time closely monitoring what they’re buying, the total amount they’re spending each month, and whether they’re paying their balance in full and on time each month — in other words, whether they’re using credit responsibly to build their credit score.

 The importance of credit history